 Backing up the application

-Aside from backing up the installed application itself, or at least all of the important configuration files, it is important to regularly create backups of the database and locally stored files in production environments.
+Aside from backing up the installed application itself, or at least all of the important configuration files, it is important to regularly create backups of the database and the persisted file data in production environments.
 The following sections highlight some useful tools and the relevant configuration values of Kadi4Mat in order to get started.

 Warning